CalandraLeslie/Blog-API-Klient/README.md

 **Other funcationaly: An ability to see more of a specific post when "read more" is clicked** (GET: https://blog-api-assignment.up.railway.app/posts/)

-**The ability to return either to the blog page or admin page from viewing the full blog entry** (I could not get them next to each other for some reason)
+**The ability to return either to the blog page or admin page from viewing the full blog entry**

 **A link to an admin index** (in a seperate folder titled admin where you see posts title, names, and tags)